 Serial Monitor Shows Garbage Characters

-If the Serial Monitor displays unreadable characters instead of expected output, first verify that the baud rate in your sketch matches the baud rate selected in the Serial Monitor.
-Typically, the default is 9600, but many projects use 115200 for faster communication.
+If the Serial Monitor displays unreadable characters instead of expected output, verify that the baud rate in your sketch matches the baud rate selected in the Serial Monitor.
+The default is often 9600, while many projects use 115200 for faster communication.

 Manage Arduino IDE